jon-brandy/hackthebox/Categories/Pwn/Bon-nie-appetit/README.md

 9. Great!
 Seems our interest should be at **edit_order()**.
-10. Let's leak a libc first by allocate size outside 0x80, so when it freed shall inserted to unsorted bins.
+10. Let's leak a libc first by allocate size outside of fastbin range.
+When the chunk freed, it shall resides at the unsorted bin.
+11. To make sure our chunk falls at unsortedbin, let's allocate size in range of largebins.